nodename/vscode-hacker-typer/README.md

 4. The active workspace will be reset to the contents of the macro's starting point.
 If there is no active text editor, a new anonymous unsaved file will be opened.
 5. Start hammering your keyboard like a mad-person.
 6. WHOA HOW ARE YOU TYPING SO FAST
-7. `Cmd+Shift+Backspace` (the `Erase Previous Frame` command) will move the buffer backwards.
-Any other key moves it forward.
-8. Feel free to move around the file, highlight code etc. When you continue typing, the next character will be inserted where you did while recording.
+7. Feel free to move around the file, highlight code etc. When you continue typing, the next character will be inserted where you did while recording.
-9. A sound is played when you reach the end of your macro.
+8. A low sound is played when you reach the end of your macro.
 You must press `ENTER` to exit playback.

 ### Stop points

 While in recording mode, execute the `HackerTyper: Insert Stop Point` command from the command palette (or `Cmd+Shift+T I`).

-When you hit a stop point while in replay mode, you need to press `ENTER` to break out of the stop point.
+When you hit a stop point in play mode, a high sound is played.
+You must press `ENTER` to break out of the stop point and continue playing.
 All other keystrokes are ignored until you break out.

-NB: A stop point is _AUTOMATICALLY_ added at the end of your recording.

 ## Command summary